KhouloudTlidi20/Morocco_Map_Game/README.md

 The objective behind this project is to get to know in a simple way the most famous Moroccan cities, the project is a sort of a game built with the help of python and some of its libraries (tkinter, pandas), so you are going to master some of python caracteristics while you are enjoying the process of creating the project.
 ### 📌Keywords:
 	Turtle:
 It is a python library provide programmers with the necessary elements to draw in the screen.
-Is actually built on top of ==very important words==., which is a more powerful, general purpose Python library for building GUIs (Graphical User Interfaces).
+Is actually built on top of ==very important words==, which is a more powerful, general purpose Python library for building GUIs (Graphical User Interfaces).

  	Pandas:
 It is